On This Page

 Other Disease and Health Risks

-Additional concerns include air pollution, anthrax disease, Crimean-Congo hemorrhagic fever, hantavirus, hepatitis C, leptospirosis, plague, tuberculosis.
+Additional concerns include air pollution, anthrax disease, Crimean-Congo hemorrhagic fever, hantavirus, hepatitis C, leptospirosis, plague, sexually transmitted infections, tuberculosis.

 Consular Advice